unisonweb/unison/unison-src/transcripts/fuzzy-options.output.md

   Done.
 I've created the mybranch branch based off of main.

-  Tip: Use `merge /mybranch /main` to merge your work back into
+  Tip: To merge your work back into the main branch, first
-       the main branch.
+       `switch /main` then `merge2 /mybranch`

 .> debug.fuzzy-options switch _